RollingTL/outline-captcha/README.md

 * When you decrease image pixel length it is harder to read the resulting captcha and reverse.
 * When you increase captcha string length it is harder to read the resulting captcha and reverse.

-Try to use simple and disctintive colors.
+Try to use simple and distinctive colors.